As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Hot spots are red, typically moist, patches of hair loss due to irritation.
 They can occur anywhere on the dog, but are most common behind the ears and on the rear end/hip area.

 At home, while waiting for your dog’s veterinary appointment, you can help the spots from getting worse by putting a t-shirt or baby onesie on them to discourage licking and scratching.
-Keep them inside in a cool area and keep them well-hydrated.
+Keep your dog inside in a cool area with plenty of fresh water.

 Fleas can often be seen running along your dog’s skin if you part the hair or comb it backwards.
 They are very small, black to dark brown insects that run and jump; they are not attached to the skin.
-View more pictures of flea allergy issues in dogs.
-Mites are another common cause of patchy hair loss and cannot be seen with the naked eye.
-See image below or click here to view more pictures of dog mites (Mange or Scabies).
+Read our article about Flea Allergies & Skin Issues in Dogs.

-If you suspect that your dog might have external parasites causing their patchy hair loss, they need to be seen by a veterinarian for a proper diagnosis and treatment.
-At home, while awaiting your appointment, you can try bathing the dog in mild dish detergent if you suspect fleas, or a soothing dog shampoo with oatmeal to relieve discomfort and itching.
+If you suspect that your dog might have external parasites causing their bald spots, they need to be seen by a veterinarian for a proper diagnosis and treatment.
+At home, while awaiting your appointment, you can try bathing the dog in water with a small quantity of mild dish detergent if you suspect fleas, or a soothing dog shampoo with oatmeal to relieve discomfort and itching.

 Your dog’s veterinarian will use a flea comb to identify fleas and a deep skin scraping under the microscope to identify mites.
-Depending on which parasite your dog is infested with, the doctor will advise you on proper treatment and prevention for the future.
+Depending on which parasite your dog is infested with, the doctor will advise you on proper treatment and prevention.

 3. Fungal Infection (Ringworm)